radical-lab/pln/readme.md

 * [ ] some due dates can be scheduled earlier than due; due dates versus dead lines

 ## life rules:
-* [ ] negative weather predictions = stock up on supplies depending on the expected extremity/duration of the predictions
+* [ ] negative weather predictions + public holidays = stock up on supplies depending on the expected extremity/duration of the predictions
 * [ ] consumption of expired food = statistical probability of getting sick